lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 ```

 `blinky.ch8` is a binary file that contains the program and data for the Blinky CHIP-8 game.
 By calling the `include_bytes!` macro, we load the entire binary file into memory as a Rust static memory object.

+[Here's a list of available CHIP-8 ROM files](https://github.com/dmatlack/chip8/tree/master/roms) that we may download into the [`rust/app/roms` folder](https://github.com/lupyuen/pinetime-rust-mynewt/tree/master/rust/app/roms)

+To preview the CHIP-8 games in a web browser, [use this browser-based CHIP-8 Emulator](http://mir3z.github.io/chip8-emu/).

 How is `Hardware` used?
 We'll find out next...